mulesoft-assets/template-sap2sfdc-material-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-This Anypoint Template should serve as a foundation for setting an online bi-directional synchronization of products/materials between Salesforce and SAP.
+This Anypoint Template should serve as a foundation for setting an offline migration of products/materials between Salesforce and SAP.
-			Everytime there is a new product/material or a change in already existing one in Salesforce or SAP instance, the template will fetch it and send it as IDoc to SAP or Salesforce respectively to update product/material there.
+			Everytime there is a new product/material or a change in already existing one in SAP, the template will fetch it and send it as to Salesforce respectively to update product/material there.

 			Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.